Return to Photo Index Return to Clickable Map Return to Home Page

 Tatra Mountains, near Zakopane, Poland

-Descending from the Tatra Mountains back to the tourist town of Zakopane -
+Check out the wild leggings as we descend from the lofty summits of the Tatra Mountains back to the tourist town of Zakopane -

 Tatra Mountains, near Zakopane, Poland

-These wonderful sisters, Halina and Mirella, put me up for several days while I prepared for my return to Ukraine -
+These wonderful sisters, Halina and Mirella, put me up for several days while I prepared for my return to Ukraine.
+The sisters taught me a

 Warsaw, Poland

-closed to vehicular traffic since 1978; in 1991, Prague had beautiful architecture, unhurried streets,
+closed to vehicular traffic in 1978.
+In 1991, Prague had beautiful architecture, unhurried streets,

 and a charming innocence resulting from decades of isolation behind the iron curtain -